jamierpond/madea.blog/yapi/why-another-client.md

 # Why There Are So Many API Clients (and Why I Built yapi Anyway)

-If you search for "Postman alternative," you’ll find dozens of tools that all claim to fix the same problems.
+If you search for "Postman alternative," you’ll find dozens of tools that all claim to fix the problem of being a great API client.
 That should have warned me that I was building something stupid.

-However, API clients are not a solved problem.
+However, it seems, API clients are not a solved problem.
 The way we write software keeps changing, and with LLMs entering the loop of our workflow, having tools which synergise the efforts of humans and LLMs is crucial.

-This post reviews the current landscape of API clients, what each class of tool does well, where it breaks down, and why I ultimately built **yapi** instead of adopting yet another alternative.
+This post reviews the current landscape of API clients, what each class of tool does well, where it breaks down, and why I ultimately built **yapi** instead of adopting a existing solution.

 ---